carpentries-incubator/high-dimensional-stats-r/episodes/03-regression-regularisation.md

 Often, we have many variables that are all very correlated, with plenty of noise.
-For example, if we look at the `Prostate` data in the `lasso2` package, we can calculate the Pearson correlation between each feature in the prostate.
+For example, if we look at the `Prostate` data in the `lasso2` package, we can calculate the Pearson correlation between each feature in the data.
 This measures how similar the patterns of variation in these features are across all of the observations in this dataset.
 We can see that in the prostate data, the few variables we have are generally pretty independent.